reidya3/Covid19OpinionDynamics/README.md

 ### GUI with three opinions
 ![alt text](images/Figure-screenshot-2.png "Title Text")

-The graphical user interface has four main components:
+The graphical user interface has five main components:

-1. **Network visualisation (upper left)**: The upper left panel displays the network.
+1. **Network visualisation (upper)**: The upper  panel displays the network.
 The colour of each node indicates it's opinion where as the strength of the color shade indicates its preference.
-The strength of the edge's grey color indicates its  the trust between two agents
+The strength of the edge's grey color indicates  the trust between two agents In addition, the current step is displayed.
-2. **Number of communities (upper right)**: Time series graph displaying  communities over time t as defined by the Louvain algorithm.
+2. **Number of communities (upper left)**: Time series graph displaying  communities over time t as defined by the Louvain algorithm.
-3. **Silent Spiral, Transitivity, Echo Chambers and percentage of agents with radical opinions (bottom left)**: Time series graph displaying the number of silent spirals, Transitivity, the percentage of echo chambers over all [cliques](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.clique.enumerate_all_cliques.html#networkx.algorithms.clique.enumerate_all_cliques) and the percentage of agents with radical opinions over time t.
+3. **Silent Spiral, and percentage of agents with radical opinions (upper right)**: Time series graph displaying the number of silent spirals, and the percentage of agents with radical opinions over time t.
-4. **Average Trust,percentage of agents with majority opinion (bottom right)**: Time series graph displaying the average trust and percentage of agents with the majority opinion throughout the network.
+4. **Average Trust, percentage of agents with majority opinion (bottom left)**: Time series graph displaying the average trust and percentage of agents with the majority opinion throughout the network.
+5. **Echo chamber and  transitivity (bottom right)**: Time series graph displaying Transitivity, and the percentage of echo chambers over all [cliques](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.clique.enumerate_all_cliques.html#networkx.algorithms.clique.enumerate_all_cliques) through time t.

 ## File explanation

-**model.py** A python module that contains the majority of the code related to the model.
+1. **model.py** A python module that contains the majority of the code related to the model.
 It describes the initialization strategy (random activation), the update steps and the time series graphs visualisation.

-**Analysis.py** A python module that contains "compute functions" for the output parameters e.g. echo chamber count **Visualization.py** Code required to visualize the network.
+2. **Analysis.py** A python module that contains "compute functions" for the output parameters e.g. echo chamber count

+3. **Visualization.py** Code required to visualize the network.
 I decided to put this into a separate file given the size of the code required.